-assessments and/or re-assessments specific to the area of specialty with the goal of identifying status and developing recommendations, treatment, and follow-up;

-providing training to the participant, family, and caregivers with the goal of increased skill acquisition and proficiency;

-3. intervening in a crisis situation with the goal of stabilizing and addressing issues related to the cause(s) of the crisis.
-Activities may include development of support plan(s), training, documentation strategies, counseling, on-call supports; back-up crisis supports, on-going monitoring, and intervention;

-provide consultative services and recommendations as the need arises;

-5. providing information to the participant, family, and caregivers, along with other support team members, to assist in planning, developing, and implementing a participant's plan of care;

-6. providing training and counseling services for natural supports and caregivers in a home setting with the goal of developing and maintaining healthy, stable relationships;
+- 1. assessments and/or re-assessments specific to the area of specialty with the goal of identifying status and developing recommendations, treatment, and follow-up; - 2. providing training to the participant, family, and caregivers with the goal of increased skill acquisition and proficiency; - 3. intervening in a crisis situation with the goal of stabilizing and addressing issues related to the cause(s) of the crisis.
+Activities may include development of support plan(s), training, documentation strategies, counseling, on-call supports; back-up crisis supports, on-going monitoring, and intervention; - 4. provide consultative services and recommendations as the need arises; - 5. providing information to the participant, family, and caregivers, along with other support team members, to assist in planning, developing, and implementing a participant's plan of care; - 6. providing training and counseling services for natural supports and caregivers in a home setting with the goal of developing and maintaining healthy, stable relationships; - a. emphasis is placed on the acquisition of coping skills by building upon family strengths; and

-b. services are intended to maximize the emotional and social adjustment and well-being of the individual, family, and caregiver; 7. providing nutritional services, including dietary evaluation and consultation with individuals or their care provider;

-a. services are intended to maximize the individual's nutritional health;

-8. providing therapy to the participant necessary to the development of critical skills; and

-9. assistance in increasing independence, participation, and productivity in the participant's home, work, and/or community environments.
+- b. services are intended to maximize the emotional and social adjustment and well-being of the individual, family, and caregiver; - 7. providing nutritional services, including dietary evaluation and consultation with individuals or their care provider; - a. services are intended to maximize the individual's nutritional health; - 8. providing therapy to the participant necessary to the development of critical skills; and - 9. assistance in increasing independence, participation, and productivity in the participant's home, work, and/or community environments.